dsluo-archive/csx730-more-paging/README.md

    [bit fields](https://en.cppreference.com/w/c/language/bit_field)
    to define the various parts of the address:

+   * Each field should be of type `unsigned long`.
+     This is allowed by GCC even in strictly conforming code.

-   * The variable for each page number should be `pn0`, `pn1`, etc., and the page offset should be `off`.
+   * The variable for each page number should be `pn0`, `pn1`, etc., and the page offset variable should be called `off`.

 1. For convenience, also create a typedef for an `addr_t` type based on `struct addr_type`.